lucia-auth/lucia/documentation/collection/main/learn/start-here/getting-started.md

 ## Framework integration

-You can use Lucia as is, or with one of the provided framework integration.
-These are wrapper libraries that provide APIs that make working with Lucia a bit more easier, so you still need to learn the APIs of the core Lucia library.
+You can use Lucia as is, or with one of the provided framework integrations.
+These are wrapper libraries that provide APIs that make working with Lucia a bit easier, though you'd still need to learn the APIs of the core Lucia library.

-If you're using one the supported frameworks, follow the "Getting started" guides below in favor of this page:
+If you're using one of the supported frameworks, follow the "Getting started" guides below instead of this page:

 - [SvelteKit](/sveltekit/start-here/getting-started)
 - [Astro](/astro/start-here/getting-started)